mvschaik/aoc2021/day23/README.md

 ./main 2 input.txt
 ```

-It will display local minima while searching the solution space
+It will display minima while searching the solution space.

-I didn't wait until part 2 completed, when it stopped progressing
+I didn't wait until part 2 completed, when it stopped progressing I just
-I just tried to enter the current minimum and it turned out to
-be correct! :-)
+tried to enter the current minimum and it turned out to be correct! :-)

 ```
 ➜ …src/aoc2021/day23 ./main 1 test.txt